-Wicked for me was that “dream job” that every aspiring young actor grows up hoping that one day they will be lucky enough to get.
+Wicked, for me, was that “dream job” that every aspiring young actor grows up hoping that one day they will be lucky enough to get.
 I spent all of my teenage years saving my money for trips down to London to see Wicked again and again, so you can probably imagine me getting that call from my agent.

 How many times had you seen the show in the West End before auditioning for the tour and how long after booking the role did rehearsals start?

 I think I was coming up to my 30th time, but shhhh don’t tell anyone.
 I got the job in July and started rehearsing in November.
 That was a long four months.

-Did you get chance to go home much whilst touring and did you know any of your fellow cast members before joining?
+Did you get chance to go home much whilst touring and did you know any of your fellow cast members before joining the cast?

-I actually did, my family live in Manchester so I commuted a few of the venues.
-Leeds, Liverpool and we finished up in Manchester over Christmas, so that was amazing getting to spend so much time at home after so long on the road.
+I actually did, my family live in Manchester so I commuted to a few of the venues.
+Leeds, Liverpool, and we finished up in Manchester over Christmas, so that was amazing getting to spend so much time at home after so long on the road.
 I knew a few people, just through friends, so it was really lovely to get to know a whole new group of people.

-Luckily for me I have done a long-running tour before, so I learnt a few tricks to help make life a little easier.
+Luckily for me, I have done a long-running tour before, so I learnt a few tricks to help make life a little easier.
 Tip number one: DO NOT OVER PACK.
-Thankfully, Wicked was a sit down show, we spent at least four weeks in each venue, so you can really settle in to the city, unpack your bags and do a food shop.
+Thankfully, Wicked was a sit-down show, we spent at least four weeks in each venue, so you can really settle into the city, unpack your bags and do a food shop.
 Tip number two: GO HOME AS MUCH AS POSSIBLE.
 It’s very easy when on tour to forget that you had a life before the show, so just checking back in with friends and family really helped me.

 What an amazing opportunity to be able play and understudy two hugely different characters in the same show.
 West Side Story has been my favourite show to be a part of to date.
 I have to say a huge thank you to Sam Spencer-Lane and Matthew White for trusting me with both of these incredible characters.
 Unfortunately, I never got to play Tony for an audience.

-You performed at the Blackpool Opera House Theatre in Tommy the Musical, how was this?
+In 2015, you performed at the Blackpool Opera House Theatre in Tommy the Musical, how was this?